Data-Dr-hub/Data-Modelling-with-Power-BI/README.md

 ## Data Transformation

-Data cleaning was done per table.
+Data cleaning was performed per table.
 The table appeared to be clean, however,
 For the Customers and Products Table, first rows were not headers and so resolved that by applying the "Use First row as header" action. column datatypes were validated appropriately.